h7b/h7b-obsidian-public/docs/unsorted/stock-trading-spreadsheet/index.md

 2023-01-16 update:

-- Refactor the [custom script](/unsorted/stock-trading-spreadsheet/track-daily-history.md) to automatically record a daily history of values in `pnl` sheet
+- Refactor the [[track-daily-history|custom script]] to automatically record a daily history of values in `pnl` sheet
 - Reason: enhance the performance of the batch operations.

 2023-01-17 update:

-- Refactor the [custom script](/unsorted/stock-trading-spreadsheet/track-daily-history.md) to automatically record a daily history of values in `pnl` sheet
+- Refactor the [[track-daily-history|custom script]] to automatically record a daily history of values in `pnl` sheet
 - Reason: replace the configuration of installable trigger from UI to apps script

 2023-04-09 update:
 - separate the `orderBook` sheet and `pnl` into 2 different files.
 Ask Dad to manually enter transaction data into a form provided by [tally.so](https://tally.so/).
 These data will be synced manually into the `orderBook` sheet.
     - the data from `oderBook` sheet then will be imported into `pnl` sheet for calculation of the trading performance
-    - update the custom formula to separate the performance by brokerage account
     - reason: it's more fun when Dad can engage and play together.
 Dad currently use 3 brokerage services provided by ssi, abs and vcbs.
 - the data source for current market price change from [investing.com](https://www.investing.com/) to [cafef.vn](https://cafef.vn/).
 Reason: much more stable when crawling price data using the `importxml` function
+- update the custom formula to separate the performance by brokerage account, to take into account of 2 transaction type `cash dividend` and `stock dividend`

+2023-04-24 update:
+- separate the `pnl_daily` sheet into a different file.
+I hope this could increase the performance of the calculation in main trading journal spreadsheet
+- create a `Looker Studio` report with both `desktopView` and `mobileView` to visualize the movement of portfolio's performance

 ## Related